 There are many issues related to management of spent nuclear fuel (SNF) from SMRs which need to be solved before the implementation of this new technology.
 An important factor that ought to be considered is the volume of spent fuel produced, its characteristics and management methods that can be applied in a specific case.
 How SMR spent fuel is handled during storage, transportation, reprocessing and final disposal may impact not only to the nuclear safety of the whole process of SMR implementation, but also with its economics.
 The choice of fuel cycle is one of the crucial challenges in this process.
 As for the fuel cycle back-end, the first assessment suggests that the direct disposal of spent fuel is a reasonable solution, especially since construction of fuel elements for new reactors guarantees inherent safety and limits the release of radionuclides through the use of various types of protective coatings/layers.

+.

-However, due to the lack of deep geological repositories (DGR) for spent nuclear fuel, the current approach to disposal must be replaced by extended storage. it can be necessary to implement extended storage until DGRs are constructed.
-The situation is even more difficult in countries with early-stage nuclear programs that lack sufficient experience in spent fuel management and adequate storage facilities.
+However, due to the lack of deep geological repositories (DGRs), which are considered the final and rational solution for spent nuclear fuel and high-level waste, it seems that postponed disposal could be replaced by interim storage, while maintaining all safety rules.
+Interim storage, of course, should only be treated as a temporary solution until the widespread implementation of DGR technology.
+Though, like all solutions in the nuclear industry, it requires a lot of attention, building additional facilities and safety systems.
+This situation is difficult, particularly in countries with early-stage nuclear programs that lack sufficient experience in spent fuel management and adequate storage facilities.

 The other strategy is to use innovative separation methods for reprocessing the fuel with recovery of actinides.
 Such an option is also tested for TRISO fuel, which reprocessing is a real challenge.
-However, the solvent extraction methods used for reprocessing result also in creation of large volumes of high-level waste which need to be treated before disposal.
+The solvent extraction methods used for reprocessing result also in creation arge volumes of high-level waste which need to be treated before disposal.
+The volume of high-level waste is relatively small, most nuclear waste is low-level and intermediate-level waste.
+Nevertheless, the majority of the radioactivity produced in nuclear power generation comes from high-level waste, which is mainly generated in actinide separation processes during spent fuel reprocessing.

 Regardless of whether spent nuclear fuel from SMRs will have to be directly disposed, it is extremely important to develop waste acceptance criteria (WAC) for the disposal as they help to define a waste management strategy.

 National context